Ouray Perimeter Trail

-Ouray’s scenic Perimeter Trail circumnavigates the town by traveling along cliffs, canyons and forested hillsides.
-Along the way the trail passes points of interest including Cascade Falls, the Baby Bath Tubs, the Amphitheater, the Uncompahgre River, Canyon Creek and some beautifully restored Victorian homes.
+Ouray’s scenic Perimeter Trail circumnavigates the town, traversing cliffs, canyons and forested hillsides.
+Points of interest along the trail include Cascade Falls, the Baby Bath Tubs, the Amphitheater, the Uncompahgre River and Canyon Creek.

 - Distance: 5.9 miles (Loop)